Astrophysics Milestones For Pulsar Timing Array Gravitational Wave Detection: A statistic to quantify PTA milestones

 This differs from HD cross-correlation S/N, \rhohd, (or an equivalent cross-correlation statistic) in considering all distinct pairings of the pulsars, including autocorrelations.

+We would like to note that this new statistic is not meant to be a replacement for the cross-correlation S/N. Since an astrophysical GWB is characterized by the unique HD cross-correlation signature, the corresponding cross-correlation S/N, \rhohd, will be the primary arbiter for confirming a signal as an astrophysical GWB.

-We can directly connect the total S/N, \sn, with the HD S/N, \rhohd, by calculating the two statistics on the same simulated injected datasets.
-The binned values for the two statistics calculated this way are shown in Fig.~\ref{fig:rho_hat_v_hd_snr}, where we can see that these statistics can be related by an empirical scaling relation:
+As PTAs move closer to detection, the power in the GWB at low frequencies is expected to dominate the intrinsic white and red noise in some of the pulsars in the PTA.
+In this ``intermediate signal regime'', the total S/N, \sn, is expected to be much larger than the corresponding HD S/N \citep[\rhohd,][]{romano_acor_evn}.
+We can directly connect them by calculating the two statistics on the same simulated injected datasets.
+The binned values for the two statistics calculated this way are shown in Fig.~\ref{fig:rho_hat_v_hd_snr}, and related by the empirical scaling relation,

-Using this scaling relation, \rhohd\ values of 1, 3, and 7 correspond to \sn\ values of approximately 5, 25, and 105 respectively.
-Since the power in the auto-correlations is significantly larger than that in cross-correlations, the corresponding S/N values for the total SN, \sn, are significantly higher than those for the HD cross-correlation, $\rho_{\rm HD}$.
+Using this scaling relation, \rhohd\ values of $[1, 3, 7]$ map to \sn\ values of approximately $[5, 25, 105]$ respectively.
+Since the power in the auto-correlations is significantly larger than in cross-correlations, the corresponding S/N values for the total SN, \sn, are higher than those for HD cross-correlation, $\rho_{\rm HD}$ \citep[][]{romano_acor_evn}.

-Using existing scaling laws based on the optimal statistic derived HD cross-correlation S/N ratio \citep{os_scaling_laws_siemens}, we can generalize the total S/N to any PTA configuration.
+From existing scaling laws for $\rho_\mathrm{HD}$ \citep{os_scaling_laws_siemens}, we can generalize $\hat\rho$ to any PTA configuration.
 For a PTA in the weak and intermediate signal regime \citep{os_scaling_laws_siemens}, the total S/N can be written as,

-respectively, where $M$ is the number of pulsars in the array, $c = 1 / \Delta t$ is the inverse of the observational cadence, $A_\mathrm{GWB}$ is the amplitude of the GWB, $\sigma$ is the white noise timing RMS, $T$ is the timing baseline of the PTA, and $\gamma$ is related to the GWB strain spectral index (e.g. $\gamma \equiv 3-2\alpha = 13/3$ for a population of inspiraling SMBHBs).
+respectively, where $M$ is the number of pulsars in the array, $c = 1 / \Delta t$ is the inverse of the observational cadence, $A_\mathrm{GWB}$ is the amplitude of the GWB, $\sigma$ is the white noise timing RMS, $T$ is the timing baseline of the PTA, and $\gamma$ is as previously defined ($\gamma\equiv 3-2\alpha=13/3$ for a population of SMBHBs).